bichi5/curl-proxy-service/README.md

 1. **Port already in use**: Change the port mapping in `docker-compose.yml`
 2. **Permission denied**: Ensure Docker has proper permissions
 3. **Network issues**: Check if the target URL is accessible from the container
+4. **Rate limit errors**: Wait 10 seconds between requests from the same IP
+5. **Invalid URL**: Ensure URLs start with http:// or https://

 ## Production Deployment